aws/karpenter-provider-aws/website/content/en/v0.16.0/tasks/scheduling.md

   - key: kubernetes.io/arch
     operator: In
     values: ["arm64"]
+  - key: node.kubernetes.io/instance-type
+    operator: In
+    values: ["c4.large", "c4.xlarge"]
 ```

 {{% alert title="Note" color="primary" %}}
 Based on the way that Karpenter does pod batching and bin packing, it is not guaranteed that Karpenter will always choose the highest priority provisioner given specific requirements.
-For example, it is possible that a pod that has a node selector on a an `arm64` architecture may be provisioned first and all other workload pods from that batch may also schedule on that node.
+For example, it is possible that a pod that has a node selector on a an `arm64` architecture to be provisioned, causing all other workload pods from that batch to also schedule on that node (even if those pods had no explicit requirement for `arm64` architecture).
 The behavior may also occur if existing capacity is available, as the kube-scheduler will schedule the pods instead of allowing Karpenter to provision a new node.
 {{% /alert %}}

 ## Advanced Scheduling Techniques